This post contains affiliate links. If you buy through these links, I may earn a small commission.

 You could also use a shallow glass or pottery bowl but be sure to run your hands through the herbs every now and then to shift them around so all parts can dry.

-A wide variety of herbs ready for storage.
-We have Cilantro, Parsley, Lovage and two jars of Oregano.
+A wide variety of herbs ready for storage and use.
+We have Cilantro, Parsley, Lovage and two jars of Oregano, and love using these when we whip up our pizzas crafted with our soft and fluffy homemade pizza dough!

 These will keep us going all winter and sometimes right up until picking time the following year!